AlexGarciaG/networkchuck_pihole_for_arm/README.md

    docker build -t networkchuck_pihole_for_arm -f Dockerfile .
    ```
 3. Deploy container
-  - Deploy container using Network Chuck’s script , which was modified to use the container for arm.
+  1. Using Network Chuck’s script , which was modified to use the container for arm.

   Modify pihole.sh “-v "/myPath:/home/network" \” line 14  to the path were you will edit and create your domain list files.